 5. Stay Ahead of the Technology Game

-As a developer, you are hired for an expertise in technology.
+As a developer, you are hired for expertise in technology.
 So one has to make sure you are always ahead in learning the upcoming technologies.

-As a developer, learn new programming languages or add new expertise (design, marketing) to complement your existing expertise.
+As a developer, learn new programming languages or add new expertise (design, marketing) to complement existing expertise.

 As eCommerce in India suddenly became the norm for many sellers.
 Even WordPress went ahead and purchased WooCommerce.
-Making a move to e-commerce development platforms for a web developer shouldn’t be too tough but I see missing among many new developers.
+Making a move to e-commerce development platforms for a web developer shouldn’t be too tough, but I see missing among many new developers.

-Don’t be afraid to make a move to a new technology.
+Don’t be afraid to make a move to new technology.
 Even if the technology doesn’t work as anticipated, you will learn many new things for sure.

 6. Use the Power of Referrals

-Getting a client isn’t the last step for a freelancer but it is the first step of being able to build an everlasting business relationship.
+Getting a client isn’t the last step for a freelancer, but it is the first step of being able to build an everlasting business relationship.

-7. Build Passive Revenue Source
+7. Build a Passive Revenue Source

 Freelancing is an active source of income.
 Freelancers often trade time for money.
 Building a passive source of income can help freelancers sustain not so good times.